 Security, rules, and regulations protect you and your bar business from customers and the government.

 Is Bar Business Profitable?

 Beer parlour business is a profitable and lucrative business in Nigeria as long as you know how to attract your customers and retain your customers and you are able to get your drinks from the right places with favourable prices.

 Whether it is beer, palm wine, cocktail drinks or alcoholic drinks, and non-alcoholic drinks as long as you know where you can buy these drinks at the lowest prices and able to sell at a higher price you will make a huge profits.
 An example is a beer bought at N179 and sold at N250.

 It is also profitable or lucrative because you make money from the business every day not only on drinks but on other businesses you operate in the bar lounge-like sales of food, operation of relaxation center, and establishment of viewing center.

-How much is Needed to Start Bar Business in Nigeria?
+Capital Needed to Start Bar Business in Nigeria

 To start a bar business in Nigeria you will need a capital of N500,000 – N2,000,000 as the capital you need depends on the area you want the business to be.